slee264/pusha/README.md

   Currently there is no way to modify an existing job.
 One way around this is to cancel your existing job and create a new one.\
   To make it as convenient for you as possible, I've streamlined the process to an extent.

   Step 1.
-Query your job using the job id.\
+Query your existing job with _id.\
-  Ex) "https://fbtest-uocfw.run.goorm.site/queryJob" with "{"_id": "asd1k2j31..."}.
-It will return a result in the same form as the one you used to post your job.
+  Ex) "https://fbtest-uocfw.run.goorm.site/queryJob" with "{"_id": "abcdefg..."}.
+It will return a result in the same form as the one you used to post a new job.

   Step 2.
 You modify the result to your liking.
 Make sure you include your existing job id.\
-  Ex) {"_id": "1aqsdasd...", "timezone": ...}
+  Ex) {"_id": "abcdefg...", "timezone": ...}

   Step 3.
 Post to "https://fbtest-uocfw.run.goorm.site/modifyJob".
 It will delete your existing job and create a new one.
 It'll return a new job id.